Boxer Health

 Greater then 50 PVCs, but less 300 with no triplets or runs are equivocal.

-Test Results: Will be added to each dogs profile page
+When Tests are Completed it will be added to each dogs profile page.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~